manymade/Skript-2025-Present/Inventory/Create-Edit/README.md

 ## Inventory Information
-More information on what and how inventories are, are in the `Inventory/Resources` directory.<br>
+More information on what and how inventories are, are in <br>
-Including skript syntaxs.
+the `Inventory/Resources` directory (including skript syntaxs)